port-labs/port-docs/docs/build-your-software-catalog/custom-integration/api/ci-cd/github-workflow/guides/dora-metrics.md

 ## Prerequisites
 1. A GitHub repository in which you can trigger a workflow that we will use in this guide.
-2. A blueprint in port to host the Dora Metrics.
+2. A blueprint in Port to host the Dora Metrics.

 Below, you can find the JSON for the `DORA Metrics` blueprint required for the guide: